 The winter season starts in mid-November and runs through the end of January.
 It is primarily land-based at a local gym – working on conditioning, functional movement, and flexibility, as well as rowing on indoor rowing machines (aka: ergs).

-The spring season starts in early-February and runs through mid-May with practices 5 days/week.
+The spring season starts in April and runs through mid-May with practices 5 days/week.
 Practices are on water with 7-8 weekend competitions throughout the season.
 Some competitions are day-trips, with the potential for 2-day racing in Eugene, OR and 3-day USRowing Northwest Youth Championships (aka: “Regionals”).
 Competitions are “sprint races” where crews start side-by-side over a 2k course.

 Summer (experienced rowers)